Usage

 Advertise the availability of an ELIN number.
 This is used for

-setting up emergency call.
-If the provided number is too small,
+setting up emergency calls.
+If the provided number is too

 configure ports eth2 med location elin 911